Fafà Picault: Tampa Bay Rowdies

 He later attended the NASL player combine in 2012 and impressed scouts working for Tampa Bay Rowdies, and later signed a one-year deal with the club.
 Picault is known for his quickness and pace combined with his vision and technical abilities.

 Prior to starting his career with the Rowdies, Picault suffered a broken foot bone causing him to be sidelined through the preseason and first month and a half of the regular season.
-He made his professional debut in a 3–2 victory against Atlanta Silverbacks on May 19, 2012.
+He made his professional debut in a 3–2 victory against Atlanta Silverbacks on 19 May 2012.
 Making 18 appearances in league play, Picault helped the Rowdies win Soccer Bowl 2012, but would register no goals.

 After the end of the 2012 NASL Season, the Rowdies declined the contract option for Picault.

 Fort Lauderdale Strikers

 He returned for a second spell in the NASL with the Fort Lauderdale Strikers ahead of the 2014 season.
-He made his debut for the Strikers on April 12 in a 2–0 win over Ottawa Fury.
-He scored his first goal for Fort Lauderdale on April 26 to help the Strikers to a 3–2 win over Indy Eleven.
+He made his debut for the Strikers on 12 April in a 2–0 win over Ottawa Fury.
+He scored his first goal for Fort Lauderdale on 26 April to help the Strikers to a 3–2 win over Indy Eleven.
 Picault would experience a breakout season with the Strikers, hitting 12 goals in 24 appearances during the 2014 season, second best in the NASL that season.
 The Strikers reached Soccer Bowl 2014, but ultimately lost to the San Antonio Scorpions.

 Sparta Prague

-In January 2015, he moved to Czech team Sparta Prague.
-He was released by Prague on June 17, 2015.
+In January 2015, Picault moved to Czech team Sparta Prague.
+He was released by Prague on 17 June 2015.
 He never made a league appearance for the club, but came on in the 84th minute in a Czech Cup match against Jablonec.
-During his stay with Sparta he played mostly with the U21 side.
+During his stay with Sparta, Picault played mostly with the U21 side.

 FC St. Pauli

 In September 2015, Picault signed a one-year contract with German 2.
 Bundesliga club FC St. Pauli with the option of a one-year extension.
 He made his debut for St. Pauli on September 14 in a 2–0 win over MSV Duisburg, picking up an assist in the game.
-On March 11, 2016, Picault scored his first goal for St. Pauli in a 4–3 loss to SC Paderborn.
-He scored twice on April 16 to give St. Pauli a 2–0 win over VfL Bochum.
+On 11 March 2016, Picault scored his first goal for St. Pauli in a 4–3 loss to SC Paderborn.
+He scored twice on 16 April to give St. Pauli a 2–0 win over VfL Bochum.
 He ended his first season in Germany with four goals and one assist from 16 appearances as he helped St. Pauli finish 4th in the table.

 In April 2016, his contract was extended until June 2018.

 In the 2016–17 Season, Picault made six appearances with one assists in league play as well as two appearances in the DFB-Pokal before being sold in the winter.